-A. All development must be 'zero carbon ready by design' to minimise the amount of energy needed to heat and cool buildings through landform, layout, building orientation, massing and landscaping.
+A. All development must minimise the amount of energy needed to heat and cool buildings through landform, layout, building orientation, massing and landscaping.
 Proposals should also consider the efficient use of resources at the earliest design stage and should prioritise wherever possible the refurbishment and reuse of existing buildings as part of the scheme to capture their embodied carbon.